Denver Burn Injury Attorney

 Settlement Value of a Burn Injury Claim

 Although it’s impossible to accurately gauge what your claim could be worth without talking to an attorney, you can get an idea of the types of damages you might be eligible to receive.
-Catastrophic burn injuries, or those that result in permanent scarring, disfigurement, or disability, will be eligible for greater compensation awards than more minor burns.
+Severe burn injuries, or those that result in permanent scarring, disfigurement, or disability, will be eligible for greater compensation awards than more minor burns.
 The following types of damages could be available to you in a Denver personal injury claim:

 Physical pain and suffering

 - Burns can be extremely painful, causing long-lasting pain and suffering for survivors.
 Bad burns might require several surgeries to remedy disfigurement and prevent infection.
-The amount of physical pain experienced at the time of injury, during a hospital stay, and even through lifelong chronic difficulties can be immense.
+The amount of physical pain experienced at the time of a burn injury, during a hospital stay, and even through lifelong chronic difficulties can be immense.
 A good lawyer can help prove physical pain and suffering with support from expert testimony.

 - Burn injuries are often not just physical ones.
 They can leave emotional, mental, and psychological scars as well.
 Burn incidents involving fires, harsh chemicals, or electrocution can be highly traumatic, causing long-lasting post-traumatic stress disorder, nightmares, and other harms.
 Burn survivors can seek recovery for all of these damages, as well as lost quality or enjoyment of life.

 - Burn victims often have to miss days or weeks of work during recovery.
 If a serious burn results in amputation or disability, the employee might never be able to earn the same salary as he or she did before the incident.
 Victims can recover for lost wages and lost capacity to earn if the injury interferes with work and income.